 Israel Defense Forces – A Few Fascinating Facts

 The Israel Defense Forces have been involved in over a dozen major wars and border conflicts since its inception in 1948 making it one of the most battle-trained armed forces in the world.

-- Last year (2012), over $15 billion was spent on the Israeli Military.
-That adds up to $1900/person; one of the highest ratios of spending to GDP of all developed countries in the world.
+- Last year (2018), $18.5 billion including $3.1 billion in US Foreign Military Assistance.
+One of the highest ratios of spending to GDP of all developed countries in the world.

 - Israel is the only nation in the world with an operational anti-ballistic missile defense system; the Arrow and a rocket defense system called the Iron Dome or Kipat Barzel.
-The latter was deployed in the most recent Gaza conflict (Operation Pillar of Defense 2012) to intercept and destroy over 400 rockets headed for population centers within Israel.
+The latter was deployed in the most recent Gaza conflicts to intercept and destroy hundreds of rockets headed for population centers within Israel.